25 Things I Quit in Order to Simplify

 You don't need to rehash every misstep or misjudgment to earn the right to begin again.

-That’s been one of the most healing shifts of all.
+That's been one of the most healing realizations of all.

-And if not?
-Then it was therapeutic for me to have a little recall session—to walk through the things I’ve quit, the choices that have helped me simplify, and the mindsets that got me to where I am now.
+If nothing else, it was therapeutic for me, a chance to walk through the things I've quit, the choices that have helped me simplify, and the mindsets that got me to where I am now.

 Thanks for being here. 💛